Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Troy has combined with its opponents to put up more than 48 points just one time this year.
+- Troy and its opponents have combined for 49 points or more only once this season.

-- So far this season, 80% of Texas State's games (4/5) have had more combined points than Saturday's total of 48.
+- Texas State and its opponents have combined to score more than 49 points in four of five games this season.

-- The two teams combine to average 50.5 points per game, 2.5 more than the over/under in this contest.
+- Saturday's over/under is 1.5 points lower than the two team's combined 50.5 points per game average.

-- This contest's over/under is 5.8 points fewer than the 53.8 these two squads combine to give up per game in 2021.
+- This contest's total is 4.8 points lower than the 53.8 these two squads combine to give up per game in 2021.

 Troy Stats and Trends

-- The Trojans have been favored by 7.5 points or more two times this season and covered the spread in one of them.
+- This season, the Trojans have one ATS win in two games as a favorite of 7.5 points or more.

-- Troy's games this year have hit the over on one of five set point totals (20%).
+- Troy's games this year have eclipsed the over/under one time in five opportunities (20%).

 - The Trojans have 10 giveaways this season, while the Bobcats have 10 takeaways .